subidangol/hello-world/README.md

 # hello-world
 My first reposition

-Hello, I am glad you bothered to even come here and read this.
-I do not have anything to say about myself.
-I wish I knew more about myself to tell you guys, but I feel I don't know much about myself in the first place.
-It is either because I am way too complicated or just way too simple (I think it's the latter one).
-This turned out to be stupid.
-Hopefully, I'll be able to write something more interesting later on and completely transform this so that nobody sees this weird sentences.
+Hello, I am glad you you came here to find out more about me.
+I am a CS undergrad student exploring various field in Computer Science.
+I enjoy problem-solving, critical thinking, and learning completely new things.
+I love to learn new languages and analyzing the complexity of code.
+I want to become a system/security analyst and I also see myself becoming a data scientist, but I am open to any opportunities.